Is Google Analytics 4 Worth It? The Pros and Cons

 Google Ads campaigns in GA4

-For a more in-depth overview, see our guide: Easy Google Analytics 4: A Simple Guide on How It Works
+For a deeper dive into these features, check out our guide on Easy Google Analytics 4: A Simple Guide on How It Works.

-While GA4 has many great features, it also has some problems.
+While GA4 has many great features, it also has some downsides.
 Having used it on various websites, I’ve run into some issues that you should know about.

 1. Steeper Learning Curve

-One of the biggest challenges with GA4 is that it’s pretty different from the old Google Analytics.
-It looks at website data in a new way, which can be hard to get used to at first.
+One of the biggest challenges with GA4 is that it’s completely different from the old Google Analytics.

 Setting up a data stream in GA4